Arthurdw/Arthurdw/README.md

 # Welcome!

 Hello there, I'm Arthur.
-An 19-year-old Freelance Software Engineering student at HOWEST University of Applied Sciences.
+A 20-year-old Freelance Software Engineering student at HOWEST University of Applied Sciences.
 I like to build solutions for problems I have/encounter online.